35°49.128' N 014°26.952' E

 Um El Faroud wreck history

-Um El Faroud was built in 1969 at Smith’s Dock Co.
-Ltd. in Middlesborough, England.
-The steel tanker had 3148 gross tons and was 109.5 m long with beam of 15.5 m and height from keel to funnel top about 22 m.
+MV Um El Faroud was built at Smith’s Dock Co.
+Ltd. in Middlesbrough, England and launched on 31st May 1969.
+The steel tanker was 109.5 m long with beam of 15.5 m and height from keel to funnel top about 22 m.
 Her original name was MV Seafalcon for the first four years while she was working in Norway.
 In 1973 the oil tanker was renamed as MV Um El Faroud in Libya, first owned by National Oil Corporation and then by General National Maritime Transport Company.
 She operated between Italy and Libya carrying refined fuel until 1995.

 More info about Um El Faroud dive site